A girls listening to music sat on a wall in the park.

 • feeling sick

-Typically symptoms will be at their worst within ten minutes.
-You might experience a panic attack over a longer period of time though or have several panic attacks over a short period of time.
+A panic attack can happen at any time or place, including at night-time.
+Usually, symptoms will be at their worst within ten minutes.
+Sometimes they can last longer, or you might have several panic attacks in a short period of time.

 What to do if you're having a panic attack

-• Breathing exercises - a simple breathing exercise can have a calming effect and help you to relax.
+A simple breathing exercise can have a calming effect and help you to relax.

-• Use a self-soothe box.
 A self-soothe box contains things that make you feel relaxed.
-You can put some of your favourite things in there to focus your mind.
+Put some of your favourite things in there and open it when you need to feel grounded.

 Everyone has a different way of looking after themselves, so find something that works for you.